casyazmon/Support-Ticket-App/README.md

 Run the command below to install Laravel dependencies

-composer install
+$ composer install

 Setting Up

+rename the .env.example file to .env

 Setup your database and cd into the project directory then run:

-php artisan migrate
+$ php artisan migrate

 Once the database is settup and migrations are up, run

-php artisan serve
+ $ php artisan serve

 and visit http://localhost:8000/ to see the application in action.